Matsue

 1 of 1 in Shimane Prefecture

-Matsue (松江), the charming capital of Shimane Prefecture, is beautifully nestled along the eastern shores of Lake Shinji, earning it the nickname "water city."
-This picturesque destination is bordered by the serene Lake Shinji, Lake Nakaumi, and the Sea of Japan, offering visitors a tranquil waterfront experience.
-Explore the city's rich history through its original castle and the historic residence of Lafcadio Hearn, which showcases the blend of Japanese culture and Western influence.
+Matsue (松江), the charming capital of Shimane Prefecture, is beautifully nestled along the eastern shores of Lake Shinji, earning it the nickname “Water City.”
+This picturesque destination is framed by the serene waters of Lake Shinji, Lake Nakaumi, and the Sea of Japan, offering visitors a peaceful waterfront experience.
+Dive into the city’s rich history with a visit to its original castle and the former residence of Lafcadio Hearn, where Japanese tradition meets Western influence.

-As a perfect base for excursions, Matsue provides easy access to nearby Izumo Taisha, one of Japan's most revered shrines, as well as the renowned Adachi Museum of Art, famous for its breathtaking landscape gardens.
-Discover the unique charm of Matsue, where history and natural beauty come together to create an unforgettable travel experience.
+Matsue also serves as an ideal base for day trips to nearby Izumo Taisha — one of Japan’s most revered Shinto shrines—and the Adachi Museum of Art, renowned for its stunning landscape gardens.
+Discover the unique charm of Matsue, where history, culture, and natural beauty come together to create an unforgettable travel experience.

 Getting around

-In Matsue, getting around is easy.
-The city is served by JR and Ichibata Railway, with JR Matsue Station located south of the castle and Ichibata’s terminal, Shinjiko Onsen Station, just west of it.
-The Ichibata line connects Matsue with Izumo and the famous Izumo Taisha Shrine.
+Getting around in Matsue is easy.
+The city is served by both JR and Ichibata Railway, with JR Matsue Station located south of the Matsue castle and Ichibata’s terminal, Shinjiko Onsen Station, just to the west.
+The Ichibata Line connects Matsue with Izumo and the renowned Izumo Taisha Shrine.

-You can use city buses or the tourist-friendly Lakeline loop bus, which stops at all the main sights every 20 minutes.
-It costs 210 yen per ride or 520 yen for a day pass.
-If you like walking, it's just 30 minutes from JR Matsue Station or 15 minutes from Shinjiko Onsen Station to the castle.
-Nearby airports include Izumo and Yonago, with bus connections to the city in under an hour.
+You can use city buses or the tourist-friendly Lakeline loop bus, which stops at all major attractions every 20 minutes.
+Fares are 210 yen per ride or 520 yen for a day pass.
+If you enjoy walking, it’s about 30 minutes on foot from JR Matsue Station or just 15 minutes from Shinjiko Onsen Station to the castle.
+Nearby airports include Izumo and Yonago, both offering bus connections to the city in under an hour.

 Attractions